 A restaurant bar setup can be found in all shapes and sizes.
 You can have a full-service bar setup where people can sit at the bar and enjoy their drink or, you can set up a partial-service bar where your bartenders can prepare a drink, and the servers can deliver it to the tables.

 To set up a bar you do not necessarily require a vast area; rather, some proper planning and the right interior designs help.
+There are a lot fo bar setup ideas available on the internet, on websites like Pinterest where you could find some inspiration.

 Plan where you would want to place the bar area, if you have a huge space available you can set the bar up right at the front where people can actually sit and have a drink at the bar itself or, place the bar area at the back, this would help people avoid all the hustle and bustle of the restaurant, and they can enjoy their drink peacefully.